rtgodwin/rtgodwin.github.io/_docs/assign2ans.md

 ```
 ## [1] -0.4269663
 ```

-Since this t-stat is inside of the 95% confidence interval, we know we will fail to reject the null at the 5% significance level.
 To get the p-value, we can use:

 ```r
 2 * pt(tstat, df = 140, lower.tail = TRUE)